RavingSmurfGB/Py_AutoBloons/README.md

 ## XP Support
 As mentioned this program can automatically gain XP for towers, this is relatively slow, but over a long AFK time it does add up to a lot.
 By default it is not active, to enable this feature edit the config.txt file follow example there.
-All land monkeys are supported for this feature
+All land monkeys are supported for this feature; Submarine monkeys gain xp by default and Boat monkeys are being worked on currently.

+## Auto Restart
+This can be used to close and restart the game occasionly which is extremly helpfull if the script runs in to any issues along its playthrough.
+While many bugs have been worked out, due to the complicated nature of automating a game without a API not all will ever be found.
+To use this feature you will need to edit the config.txt, instructions for which are provided in config.txt

 ## Event Support
 A new system has been rolled out which should universally detect insta-monkey events, such as the 4th of jully or Easter.
 If there are any problems try the To Fix section below and if you still run in to issues open a git-issue.

+##DEPRECATED - However may still be usefull if problems arise from insta-monkey events.
-##DEPRECATED With the default behaviour, a insta-monkey event such as the 4th of jully or Easter would break this automated script untill the event is over.
+With the default behaviour, a insta-monkey event such as the 4th of jully or Easter would break this automated script untill the event is over.
 This is because once the event requirement to give the player an insta-monkey is reached, Bloons will automatically pop up after a game is over and present the "player" with a screen, for which the "player" must click on each insta-monkey.
 There is code that will claim these insta-monkeys and return to the game loop, however it works on screen-picture detection, a screenshot is taken at the end of a game which checks if a instamonkey needs to be collected.
 However the insta-monkey event changes the user-interface each time, so the picture the code is comparing the screenshot too also needs be changed.
 A way to solve this problem automatically is being designed, but there is no expexted ETA for this.
-#### To Fix:
+To Fix:
 IF you have problems with insta events - try this:
 * Take a screenshot of the screen that shows up after the game finishes and enters into the insta-monkey event screen
 * Save the screenshot and rename to the height of your monitor resolution and append "_easter.png".
 For example 1080_easter.png